 Kapok fiber is an all-natural, renewable, silk-like material harvested from the seed pods that fall from the tree.
 The renewable material is softer and lighter than down.
-The 100% GOTS organic certified kapok fiber in our pillows is sourced from Indonesia.
+The GOTS-certified organic kapok fiber in our pillows is sourced from Indonesia.

 Advantages of Natural Kapok Fiber